Legal

 4.7For Search Engine Marketing (SEM) and paid advertising services, advertising spend payable to Third-Party Platforms is not included in the Fees and shall be borne by the Client separately.

-4.8The Client acknowledges that the engagement of LOMA's Services is not conditional upon the approval, receipt, or disbursement of any government grant, subsidy, or financial assistance (including but not limited to the Productivity Solutions Grant, Enterprise Development Grant, or any grant administered by IMDA, Enterprise Singapore, or any other government body).
+4.8The Client acknowledges that the engagement of LOMA's Services is not conditional upon the approval, receipt, or disbursement of any government grant, subsidy, or financial assistance.
 No refund of Fees shall be due to the Client by reason of the non-approval, reduction, clawback, or withdrawal of any such grant.
-LOMA may, at its discretion, assist the Client in the grant application process, but makes no warranty or representation as to the outcome of any grant application.
+For the avoidance of doubt, LOMA does not provide grant application, advisory, or submission services, and shall have no obligation to assist the Client in any grant application process.

 5. Intellectual Property

-5.1Subject to full payment of all Fees and, where applicable, the issue or deemed issue of the endorsement of completion under the Service Agreement, LOMA shall assign to the Client all Intellectual Property rights in the Deliverables specifically created for the Client under the Service Agreement.
+5.1Subject to full payment of all Fees and, where applicable, the issue or deemed issue of the endorsement of completion under the Service Agreement, LOMA shall assign to the Client all Intellectual Property rights in the Deliverables specifically created for the Client under the Service Agreement, to the maximum extent permitted by applicable law.

 5.2LOMA retains all rights, title, and interest in: